yuliyu123/audits/README.md

 ## About

 I'm an independent security researcher, currently active in web3 security contests and bug bounty platform.
-Have 4 years of experience in smart contract security and 2 years of experience in blockchain/DLT security, and got multiple top3/5 rankings across solidity/cosmos/rust/golang contests.
+Having 2 years of experience in smart contract and blockchain/DLT security, and got multiple top3/5 rankings across solidity/cosmos/rust/golang contests.

 Now I'm mostly focus on smart contract security&blockchain/DLT security and open for private audits or security consulting about Solidity/Rust/Go smart contract and cosmos chains.
 If anything I can help please contact me by discord: `pks7323` or twitter: [`@pks_eth`](https://x.com/pks_eth).